Before making an application

 I have received an offer of funding, when will the grant be paid?

-The email outlining the offer may also contain additional conditions relating to your grant offer and these may need to be satisfied before we can release any payment to you.
+When you applied for a grant, you accepted our standard terms and conditions.
+When awarded a grant, you will receive an offer of funding email outlining the grant offer and requesting a copy of banks statement in the name of your organisation from with the last three months.
+This email may also contain additional conditions relating to your grant offer that need to be satisfied before we can release any payment to you.

 During the funding period